Colors for Cabins in the Woods

 Stains and Natural Wood

-- Medium Stain: Adds a hint of color while still showing the wood grain, balancing natural aesthetics and protection.
+- Medium Stain: Adds a hint of color while still showing wood grain, balancing natural aesthetics and protection.

 Considerations for Choosing Colors

-When selecting colors, consider the following factors:
+When selecting colors, think about these factors:

 Application and Techniques